ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 `assertions` (array of objects)
 : An array containing assertions as objects each containing the assertion
-    format and the assertion value as the JSON string serialization of the assertion.
+    format and the assertion value as the JSON string serialization of the assertion, as defined in {{response-subject}}.
     OPTIONAL.

 ~~~ json